 Day and time

-Our friends at realestate.com.au have stats on the number of homes that sell in Brisbane’s four seasons.
+Using the same data, our friends at realestate.com.au have stats on the number of homes that sell in Brisbane’s four seasons too.
 Winter comes in first with 74% of homes achieving a sale, autumn has an average clearance of 69.8%, spring sits around 61.8%, with summer slightly lower at 61.1%.